-Apparently not, according to @AndroidJefe.
-He's found a trick to extend this time period, but as always it works only if the message has not already been read.
+@AndroidJefe has reportedly found a trick to extend the time period in which you can delete a sent WhatsApp message, but warns that it works only if the message has not already been read.

 - Turn off Wi-Fi and mobile data